TechedLemur/Algorithms-Julia-/README.md

 # Algorithms-Julia-
-Code for tasks in the NTNU-course TDT4120
+Code for tasks in the NTNU-course TDT4120 "Algoritmer og Datastrukturer"